konstantine25b/polymarket_algo/src/scheduler/README.md

 # Tweet Scheduler

-A tool for automating the tweet fetching and prediction processes for Polymarket.
+A tool for automating the tweet fetching, prediction processes, and automated trading for Polymarket.

 ## Overview